About

 Our services assist people with disabilities to achieve increased independence, and include both family and community integration.

-Community advocacy is an essential component of out independent living program.
+Community advocacy is an essential component of our independent living program.